Falkoner Allé: The king's falconry

-The street was established in about 1670 as a driveway to Falkonergården, Christian V's new facility for stabling of peregrine falcons for falconry.
-The falcons, peregrine falcons brought home from Iceland, were used as gifts for foreign rulers by the Danish kings on their journeys abroad.
+The street was established in about 1670 as a driveway to Falkonergården, Christian V's new facility for stabling of gyrfalcons for falconry.
+The falcons, gyrfalcons brought home from Iceland and Greenland, were used as gifts for foreign rulers by the Danish kings on their journeys abroad.
 The road was originally gated at each end but it was opened to the public after Hømarken (literally "Hayfield"), an area to the north belonging to Ladegården, a farm under Copenhagen Castle, was auctioned off in lots to wealthy citizens from Copenhagen who built their country houses on the land.
 The Royal Falconry closed in 1810 and the last falcons were gifted to the Portuguese court.

 The Falkonérgården property was acquired by Carl Adolph Feilberg.
 He initially used it as a country house but established a soap and wax candle factory at the site in 1842.
 The but were later torn down except for a single wing which is still seen in the alley between No. 112 and No. 120.

 The new country houses along the street included Mariendal, Sophienlyst and Landlyst.
-Sophienlyst was constructed in 1790 by brewer Herman Søderberg (1751-1800) who named it after his wife Johanne Sophie Kofoed (1770-1798).
-Ub 1803, it was acquired by Johan Frederik Wilhelm Schlegel (1765-1836) who renamed it Sindshvile.
+Sophienlyst was constructed in 1790 by brewer Herman Søderberg (1751–1800) who named it after his wife Johanne Sophie Kofoed (1770–1798).
+Ub 1803, it was acquired by Johan Frederik Wilhelm Schlegel (1765–1836) who renamed it Sindshvile.
 It was later owned by the politician Frederik Vilhelm Schytte.